vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 The advanced security options allow you to customize the authentication of connections from Docker clients to VCHs.

 - Add optional information to auto-generated trusted TLS certificates by specifying the `--certificate-key-size`, and `--organization` options.
-- Use custom CA server certificates by using the `--cert` and `--key` options.
+- Use custom server certificates by using the `--cert` and `--key` options.
 - Disable TLS authentication completely by using the `--no-tls` option.

 ### `--certificate-key-size` ###